sixhobbits/unisteg/README.md

 Probably just copy the 30 lines of Python code from the unisteg.py file to your own project to be honest.
 Not everything needs to be a library.
 If you want, you can install it from this repo using pip.
 It's not on pypi.

-Here's the full source code for easy of reference or copy-pasta.
+Here's the full source code for easy reference or copy-pasta.

 ```python
 import base64